-And when it comes to lifestyle adjustments, Snyder shares some helpful tips.
-For instance, making sleep a priority: "Sleep fights stress and helps your body and hormonal systems function."
+When it comes to lifestyle adjustments, nutritionist and holistic wellness expert Kimberly Snyder says to make sleep a priority: "Sleep fights stress and helps your body and hormonal systems function."
 Additionally, she recommends upping your water intake to flush out toxins, dry brushing, which is great for detoxication, exercising (she loves yoga) to help manage and relieve stress, and staying on top of gut health (which has been linked to acne) by incorporating a quality probiotic.

 "Probiotics are a powerful way to further balance one of the most foundational processes in your body—digestion—so that everything else in your body works better.
 When you re-balance your digestion, your skin begins to glow more."

 Diet-wise, Snyder suggests minimizing processed foods (as they can contain chemicals and ingredients that can contribute to acne), dairy, refined sugars and starches (which affect blood sugar and in turn, hormones), and cooked fats and oils, which can lead to breakouts as they're difficult for the body to digest and process.

 Instead, she recommends maximizing zinc intake (think pumpkin seeds, pine nuts, sunflower seeds, and coconut) to promote cell repair and lymphatic waste removal, food forms of vitamin A (arugula, broccoli, spinach, cantaloupe), watercress, which contains vitamins A, B1, B2, C, E, and mustard oil, which acts as an internal antiseptic, in addition to plenty of skin-nourishing omega-3 fatty acids (chia seeds, flaxseeds, walnuts.)